Transfer Learning with Deep Network Designer

 This example shows how to perform transfer learning interactively using the Deep Network Designer app.

 Transfer learning is the process of taking a pretrained deep learning network and fine-tuning it to learn a new task.
-Using transfer learning is usually much faster and easier than training a network from scratch because you can quickly transfer learned features to a new task using a smaller number of training images.
+Using transfer learning is usually faster and easier than training a network from scratch.
+You can quickly transfer learned features to a new task using a smaller amount of data.

-Export the network for training at the command line.
+Train the network using Deep Network Designer, or export the network for training at the command line.